-- 10.5 The student will explain the importance of energy balance and evaluate current caloric intake and caloric expenditure to maintain optimal health and prevent chronic disease for the present and into adulthood. - a) Analyze the relationships among physical activity, nutrition, body composition, and sleep that are optimal for personal health and/or for participation in lifetime activities. - b) Evaluate current activity and intensity levels. - c) Evaluate current caloric expenditure and intake needs. - d) Evaluate current sleep needs. - e) Evaluate the caloric intake needs for before, during, and after a variety of lifetime activities. - f) Explain energy balance (caloric expenditure vs. caloric intake) in relation to changing needs from adolescence through adulthood. - g) Explain the potential consequences of energy imbalance (e.g., over-exercising, undereating, overeating, sedentary lifestyle). - h) Explain the role of perseverance and tenacity in achieving lifelong energy balance.
+- 10.5 The student will explain the importance of energy balance and evaluate current caloric intake and caloric expenditure to maintain optimal health and prevent chronic disease for the present and into adulthood. - a) Analyze the relationships among physical activity, nutrition, body composition, and sleep that are optimal for personal health and/or for participation in lifetime activities. - b) Evaluate current activity and intensity levels. - c) Evaluate current and future caloric expenditure and intake needs. - d) Evaluate current and future sleep needs. - e) Evaluate the caloric intake needs for before, during, and after a variety of lifetime activities. - f) Explain energy balance (caloric expenditure vs. caloric intake) in relation to changing needs from adolescence through adulthood. - g) Explain the consequences of over-exercising.